solehudinmq/pistonqueue/README.md

 ## How to do a Stress Test

-For more details, you can see the following example : [example/simulations/producer.rb](https://github.com/solehudinmq/pistonqueue/blob/development/example/simulations/producer.rb)
+Make sure 'consumer' is running in the systemd service, then to send a lot of data to the redis stream, you can follow these steps : [example/run_producer.txt](https://github.com/solehudinmq/pistonqueue/blob/development/example/run_producer.txt)

+or if you want to do it on localhost only, here's an example : [example/test_on_localhost.txt](https://github.com/solehudinmq/pistonqueue/blob/development/example/test_on_localhost.txt)

 ## Example Implementation in Your Application